 Justice Brett Kavanaugh dissented, arguing that the treaty merely gives tribal members the same right to travel as everyone else.

 The other case involves a lawsuit by survivors of two Navy veterans over their exposure to asbestos.
-Kavanaugh wrote the court’s opinion that allows the suit to continue, and Gorsuch dissented.
+Kavanaugh wrote the court’s opinion that allows the suit to continue, while Gorsuch dissented.